 You develop any symptoms of MS

-The condition worsens to the point when home care is no longer possible
+The condition worsens to the point where home care is no longer possible

 Houtchens MK, Lublin FD, Miller AE, Khoury SJ.
 Multiple sclerosis and other inflammatory demyelinating diseases of the central nervous system.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
-Bradley’s Neurology in Clinical Practice.
+Bradley's Neurology in Clinical Practice.
 6th ed.
-Philadelphia, Pa: Elsevier Saunders; 2012:chap 54.
+Philadelphia, PA: Saunders Elsevier; 2012:chap 54.